The 100 KATA CHALLENGES

 The Kata Challenge events aim to maximise participation and celebration of Okinawan karate and kobudo.

-Last year, in Okinawa on October 25th 2015 the event once again took place inside the grounds of Zakimi Castle Site, located in Yomitan village.
+The October 25th 2015 Karate Day event took place inside the grounds of Zakimi Castle Site, located in Yomitan village.
 162 participants enjoyed taking on the 100 Kata Challenge including many kids.
 Check out the stunning aerial photography in the video below – many thanks to Fotoshisa for the production.

 IN 2015 we had a WORLDWIDE PARTICIPATION of 340 dojo including more than 5000 people from 45 countries completed the 100 Kata challenge!!!

 Check out the 2016 100 Karate Kata Challenge video from Okinawa.
 Huge thanks to Tech Ninja Productions for this fantastic video production.

 The Worldwide 100 Kata Challenge for Okinawa Karate Day 2014 – post event report